blues/app-accelerators/valve-monitor/README.md

 <!-- Is it a good idea to put a screenshot of the Miro diagram here? -->

-Regardless of which hardware you use you’ll need to you’ll need to make sure to have the following pins wired to your Notecarrier.
+Regardless of which hardware you use, you’ll need to have the following pins wired to your Notecarrier.

 * The solenoid valve’s signal line must be connected to the Notecarrier’s `F_D6` pin.
 The Swan uses this pin to open and close the solenoid.
 * The flow meter’s signal line must be be connected to the Notecarrier’s `F_D10` pin.
-The Swan uses this pin to flow rate from the flow meter.
+The Swan uses this pin to read the flow rate from the flow meter.
 * The Notecarrier’s `F_D13` pin must be wired to the Notecarrier’s `ATTN` pin.
 The Swan uses this to [respond to interrupts](https://dev.blues.io/guides-and-tutorials/notecard-guides/attention-pin-guide/) whenever the Notecard receives a command to open or close the solenoid valve.